 1. Scope; 2.
 Parameters / Criteria; 3.
 International Cooperation and Assistance; 4.
 Victims’ Assistance; 5.
 Implementation; 6.
 Verification; 7.
 Final Provisions

-Lynchburg College Communications and Marketing
+University of Lynchburg Communications and Marketing